kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 merged_portfolio_sp_latest_YTD_sp['Cum Ticker ROI Mult'] = merged_portfolio_sp_latest_YTD_sp['Cum Ticker Returns'] / merged_portfolio_sp_latest_YTD_sp['Cum Invst']

 merged_portfolio_sp_latest_YTD_sp.head()
 ```

-You are now nearing the home stretch and almost ready to start visualizing your data and assessing the strengths and weaknesses of your portfolio's individual and overall performance.
+You are now nearing the home stretch and almost ready to start visualizing your data and assessing the strengths and weaknesses of your portfolio's individual ticker and overall strategy performance.

 As before, I've included the main code block for determining where positions are trading relative to their recent closing high; I'll then unpack the code further below.